 Section/Condition Requirement Summary of Status 34 In the event of any excavations being made the lease holder shall ensure that such are refilled and the topsoil previously removed is replaced and levelled.
 All such refilling and levelling shall be done to the satisfaction of the Minister.
 35 The lease holder shall ensure that the run off from any disturbed area including the overflow from any depression or ponded area is discharged in such a manner that it will not cause erosion.
 Mining Tenement ML1487 15 The lease holder shall comply with any direction, given or which may be given by the Inspector regarding the dumping, depositing or removal of material extracted as well as the stabilisation and revegetation of any emplacements of coal, minerals, mine residues, tailings or overburden situated on the subject area or the associated colliery holding.
-If so directed by the Minister the lease holder shall rehabilitate to the satisfaction of the Minister any lands within the subject area or upon the expiry or sooner determination of this authority or any renewal thereof, the lease holder shall remove from such surface such buildings, machinery, plant, equipment, constructions and works as may be directed by the Minister and such surface shall be rehabilitated and left in a clean, tidy and safe condition to the satisfaction of the Minister.
-23 If so directed by the Minister the lease holder shall rehabilitated and left in a clean, tidy and safe condition to the satisfaction of the Minister.
-23 If so directed by the Minister the lease holder shall rehabilitated and left in a clean, tidy and safe condition to the satisfaction of the Minister.
+If so directed by the Minister the lease holder shall rehabilitate to the satisfaction of the Minister any lands within the subject area which may have been disturbed by the lease holder.
+22 Upon completion of operations on the surface of the subject area or upon the expiry or sooner determination of this authority or any renewal thereof, the lease holder shall remove from such surface such buildings, machinery, plant, equipment, constructions and works as may be directed by the Minister and such surface shall be rehabilitated and left in a clean, tidy and safe condition to the satisfaction of the Minister.
 23 If so directed by the Minister the lease holder shall rehabilitate to the satisfaction of the Minister and within such time as may be allowed by the Minister any lands within the subject area which may have been disturbed by mining or prospecting operations whether such operations were or were not carried out by the lease holder.
-25 The lease holder shall provide and maintain to the satisfaction of the Minister efficient means to prevent contamination, pollution, erosion or siltation of any river, stream, creek, tributary, lake, dam, reservoir, watercourse, groundwater or catchment area or any undue interference to fish or their environment and shall observe any instruction given or which may be given by the Minister with a view to preventing or minimising the contamination, pollution, erosion or siltation of any river, stream, creek, tributary, lake, dam, reservoir, water No directives consistent with Condition 15 are currently in force.
+25 The lease holder shall provide and maintain to the satisfaction of the Minister efficient means to prevent contamination, pollution, erosion or siltation of any river, stream, creek, tributary, lake, dam, reservoir, watercourse, groundwater or catchment area or any undue interference to fish or their environment and shall observe any instruction given or which may be given by the Minister with a view to preventing or minimising the contamination, pollution, erosion or siltation of any river, stream, creek, tributary, lake, dam, reservoir, watercourse, groundwater, or catchment area or any undue interference to fish or their environment.
+30 The lease holder shall conduct operations in such a manner as not to cause or aggravate No directives consistent with Condition 15 are currently in force.
 Any such future directives will be incorporated into future MOP versions.
 Planned activities to meet conditions 21, 23 are incorporated into Section 8 of this RMP.
 Condition 22 is met in the proposed final rehabilitation/ closure plan, as shown in Figure 5.
 Conditions 25 and 30 are addressed by the measures presented in the site Water Management Plan, Erosion and Sediment Control Plan and Land Management procedure, which are summarised in Section 7 of this RMP.